How can we be so cheap where others are so expensive?

-So what exactly are professional development hours and why do state boards require them?
-Starting from the top, Professional Development Hours (PDH), Continuing Professional Competency (CPC), Continuing Professional Development (CPD), Continuing Education Hours (CEH), Continuing Education Credit (CEC) - Are all the Same!
+Listen, You have multiple ways and options to complete your continuing education requirements.
+College courses, Patents, Attending Seminars, to name a few.
+Don’t be fooled into spending a fortune for online courses, similar sites PDH online), Continuing Professional Competency (CPC), Continuing Professional Development (CPD), Continuing Education Hours (CEH), Continuing Education Credit (CEC) – Are all the Same!
 It is education requirements that are required by the state to be earned in order to maintain your professional engineer license.
+For more information on Engineering Continuing education and professional development hours (PDH) & courses please reference https://beautyblissce.com/

 Every time you put your seal on a document/drawing, regardless of how small the project, your seal represents to the public, who is entrusting your expertise, that you can guarantee that the information for said project conforms to code and ultimately is safe for the public use.
 Overall, the safety of your fellow man, woman, or child, is in your hands.
 It’s this responsibility that the board must ensure is adhered to by every licensed professional engineer.
 The board knows you have the smarts, you did pass the exams.
 But to ensure this responsibility is not even remotely overlooked, they require their licensed PE’s to stay current with the laws and rules of the state, that their engineers stay aligned with ethical principles, their engineers stay current with their areas of practice, and their engineers hold the public safety as his or her number one priority.
 That’s why here at EZpdh we emphasize your state’s laws and rules are learned, that engineering ethics are constantly engrained into you, and that the basics of all areas of practice are never forgotten.